Mitali0502/Mitali0502/README.md

 ### ___Hi :wave: , I'm Mitali Chaudhary___
 ****
  A 3rd year CS major studying at UPES Dehradun, specializing in Cyber Security and Forensics.
 I currently serve as the Design Lead at GDSC UPES.
 Scroll down to know more about me and to connect with me!
+ _____
+ *Pursuing B.tech in CSE, specializing in Cyber Security and forensics *UPES, Dehradun
+ *Building skills, while also working on few projects *Learning Networking, Web Development and DSA, while working on related projects *You can reach me at: